 IDENTIFICATION CARDS.
-All students are issued an Identification Card.
+All students are issued an Identification Card, called the Okra Kard.
 This card is to be available for inspection at all times and is to be used as an Activities Card for use of all university facilities and admission to all university-sponsored events, such as athletic events, programs, concerts, etc. ID cards must be presented when called for by university officials.

-The resident student Identification Card is the Okra Kard, which will be activated by Student Business Services (SBS).
-The activated card may be used for meal plans, as a debit card for use at all facilities accepting the Okra Kard, and for door access.
+The ID card will be used for meal plans, as a debit card for use at all facilities accepting the Okra Kard and for door access.